platformsh/platformsh-docs/docs/src/get-started/add-data/merge.md

    platform sql --environment dev 'SELECT * FROM child_data'
    ```

-   You should get a table with a single column and 3 numbers.
+   You get a table with a single column and 3 numbers.

 3. Merge the environment: